MarekSchiffer/pgu/macOS_x86/03. Chapter 4 - power/Readme.md

  - The call instruction pushes the return address, that is the address of the instruction directly after the call instruction onto the stack and then changes the instruction pointer (IP) to the label address.
- - By convention, we push the base pointer onto the stack
+ - By convention, at the beginning of the function, we push the base pointer onto the stack.
  - We then point the base pointer at the same address as the stack pointer.
    Essentially, remembering what rsp was when we entered the function.
  - Next we do what the function needs to do
  - At the end we restore rsp with the help of rbp.
 So, whatever we did after this the stack pointer will be the same as when we entered the function.
- - Finally we pop of the old base pointer, restoring it to the value it was before we called the function.
-Remember, the popq instruction uses rsp. pop simply returns the value at the address of rsp.
-If rsp is not properly adjusted we would get the wrong value.
+ - Finally we pop off the old base pointer, restoring it to the value it was before we called the function.
+Remember, the pop instruction uses rsp. pop simply returns the value at the address of rsp.
+If rsp is not properly adjusted we would get a wrong return address.
  - Finally, we use the ret instruction to return to the address. ret copies the address rsp is pointing to into the IP.
 If you forget to pop rbp and rsp is still pointing at it. ret will copy that value into rip and explore that address.